ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/fa-how-depreciate-amortize.md

    > [!NOTE]
    > Another way to duplicate an entry in a separate book is to enter a depreciation book code in the **Duplicate in Depreciation Book** field when you fill in a journal line.

 You can copy entries from one depreciation book to another by using the **Copy Depreciation Book** batch job.
 The batch job creates journal lines in the journal batch that you have specified on the **FA Journal Setup** page for the depreciation book that you want to copy to.
-For more information, see the following procedure.
+Další informace naleznete v následujícím postupu.

 ## To copy fixed asset ledger entries between depreciation books
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.